jbh/recipes/main-courses/breakfast-pizza.md

 Bake for about 5-15 more minutes, depending on how well you like it cooked.
 10. Let cool, slice into pieces (I do 12) and Enjoy!

-> * Preshredded cheese usually has starches added to it so I don't buy it.
+> &ast; Preshredded cheese usually has starches added to it so I don't buy it.
 I purchase cheese in blocks and add it to a food processor and pulse for a few seconds.
 You could also just shred with a normal cheese grater.
 You can use any cheese you would like for the pizza, I just kept it simple with cheddar and